 As J.S.
-Bach has amply demonstrated, when we're composing there are many, many ways, once we've written a keyboard fugue, to "pair it" with a related prelude (photo).
+Bach has amply demonstrated, when we're composing there are many, many ways, once we've written a keyboard fugue, to pair it with a related prelude.

-A prelude and fugue, as a pair, do not have to spring from the same ideas; most of the preludes and fugues of J.S.
-Bach, the organist's model composer for fugue writing, in fact show no thematic or rhythmic connections whatsoever.
+A prelude and a fugue, as a pair, do not have to spring from the same ideas; most of the preludes and fugues of J.S.
+Bach, the strongest fugue writer of all time, in fact showed no thematic or rhythmic connections whatsoever.

-But when they do (as in his "great" d minor Toccata and Fugue BWV 565 for organ) the listener senses an inner unity in the work [See blog, Bach d minor, Parts I-V].
+But when they do (as in his "great" d minor Toccata and Fugue BWV 565 for organ) the listener senses a very strong inner unity in the entire work [See blog, Bach d minor, Parts I-V].

-When the fugue which follows the prelude has 4 voices, 2 countersubjects, and a free soprano line somewhere that exhibits possibilities for development, we can use that same line as the theme for the prelude, building it into a piece with one theme; this prelude might then be given the same 6-part treatment that Louis Vierne taught his students for improvisation on a single free theme [See blog, Learning By Example].
+When the fugue which follows the prelude has 4 voices, 2 countersubjects, and a free soprano line somewhere that exhibits possibilities for development, we can use that same line as the theme for the prelude, building it into a piece with one theme; this prelude might then be given the same 6-part improvisational treatment that Louis Vierne taught his students when developing a single free theme [See blog, Learning By Example].

-If this procedure is followed the prelude theme, when it suddenly reenters later in the fugue during one of the entries, is a novelty which lends a certain interest and sense of unity to the entire work; it seems in fact so cunningly woven into the fabric of the fugue that it almost disappears in plain sight.
+If this procedure is followed the prelude theme, when it suddenly reenters later in the fugue during one of the entries, is a novelty which lends a certain interest and connective with the prelude; it seems in fact so cunningly woven into the fabric of the fugue that it almost disappears in plain sight.

-In the real world of composing however, this is merely an illusion; it's nothing but a matter of exercise of the craft of composition where the fugue is written first and the prelude is completely built from one of the fugue's free voices.
+In the real world of composing however, this is merely an illusion; the fugue in fact is written first and the prelude is completely built from one of the fugue's free voices.

-To compose a work like this we proceed like an artist proceeds to paint a landscape on a blank canvas, i.e. we paint from back to front, starting with a finished fugue for a background and then constructing the prelude in the foreground that's thematically related to it.
+To compose a work like this we proceed like an artist proceeds to paint a landscape on a blank canvas, i.e. we paint from back to front, starting with a finished fugue for a background and then proceed to construct the prelude in the foreground that's thematically related to it.

-What's intriguing here is, even careful listeners may not at first recognize that the prelude's theme is hidden in the fugue; here it appears in the Fugue only once, and when it does, even though it's in the soprano line, it's virtually camouflaged by the busy melodic activity going on underneath it.
+What's intriguing here is, even careful listeners may not at first recognize that the prelude's theme is hidden in the fugue; in the case of the a minor Op.
+25 Fugue appears in the Fugue only once, and when it does, even though it's in the soprano line, it's virtually camouflaged by all of the busy melodic movement going on underneath it.

-The score for Prelude & Fugue in a minor Op.
-25 is an example of a prelude and fugue where the pair are completely unrelated except for one thing: the theme for the Prelude is used one time in the Fugue, in just one place, as a free voice which completes a 4 part texture [See menu bar, Free Stuff, 4 Preludes & Fugues Op.
-23-27].
+The score for the a minor Op.
+25 Prelude & Fugue is an example where both partners are completely unrelated except for one thing: the theme for the Prelude is used one time in the Fugue, in just one place, as a free voice which completes a 4 part texture.

-The Fugue is in 4 voices with 2 countersubjects and a subject 5 bars long which first enters in the tenor on the 1st scale degree and is answered in the alto on the 5th scale degree, as expected according to common practice norms [See blog, Getting Started With Writing, Part XX]; a short passage of 2 bars allows a smooth return from the dominant to the home key in preparation for the 3rd entry.
+The Fugue is in 4 voices with 2 countersubjects and a subject 5 bars long which first enters in the tenor on the 1st scale degree and is supplied with a real answer in the dominant in the alto on the 5th scale degree, as expected according to common practice [See blog, Getting Started With Writing, Part XX]; a short passage of 2 bars allows a smooth return from the dominant to the home key in preparation for the 3rd entry.

 The 3rd entry is in the soprano with the 1st countersubject in the alto and the 2nd countersubject in the tenor, again as expected.